Prostitution in ancient Rome: Infamia, registration and tax

 An elite woman guilty of adultery could be made to divorce, lose a proportion of her dowry, and her status as matrona or materfamilias, and be redefined as a meretrix.
 A husband who failed to divorce his wife for proven adultery was held to have profited from her adultery in the manner of a pimp, and he therefore shared her disgrace and punishment; his own sexual activities were only adulterous if committed with a married woman.
 The father or husband of a woman caught in adultery could kill her and her partner, without penalty if done in the heat of the moment.
 None of these laws and edicts applied to registered prostitutes, ever-available sexual outlets for Roman males who might otherwise prey on respectable citizens or their children, male or female.
 Any children conceived by a prostitute could never inherit their father's estate, but a convicted and divorced adulteress willing to register and practice as a meretrix could at least partly mitigate her loss of rights, status and income.

-Starting in Caligula's time, prostitutes were liable to pay a tax equal to their usual charge for a single client, whether the prositute was active, or retired.
+Starting in Caligula's time, prostitutes were liable to pay a tax equal to their usual charge for a single client, whether the prostitute was active, or retired.
 How often this had to be paid is not known, but it was applied throughout the Empire, in some cases to the prostitute herself, in others to the brothel-owner or the pimp.
-At first, it was collected by publicani (professional tax collectors) but the aediles soon passed responsibility for its collection to the military, on behalf of the state - in Rome itself, this meant collection by the notoriously forceful Praetorian Guard.
+At first, it was collected by publicani (professional tax collectors) but the aediles soon passed responsibility for its collection to the military, on behalf of the state – in Rome itself, this meant collection by the notoriously forceful Praetorian Guard.
 Permits were also issued to prostitutes, possibly in return for an extra payment, to openly ply their trade on particular festival days.
 As the money was deemed to be polluted, emperor Severus Alexander diverted it from the common state fund towards the upkeep of public buildings, administered by the aediles.
 The tax was abolished in the 4th century under the Christian emperor Theodosius.